Interviews: Ask Lithium-Ion Battery Inventor John Goodenough a Question

 2) Who own the patents to the battery technology and will they license it cheaply or hold back the market for 20 years like the overly greedy venture capitalists behind Aquion Energy?

-What are the downsides to your Sodium Batteries (Score:2)
+What are the downsides to your Sodium Batteries (Score:4, Insightful)

 As sodium is a much more environmentally friendly element to produce at large scale (my conjecture, I didn't look it up).